theianchia/project-kit-cli/README.md

   ~ bundle install
   ```

-2. Change the permissions so that you can execute the script
+2. Change the permissions so that the script can be executed
   ```sh
   ~ chmod +x exe/project_kit
   ```